gdisf/teaching-materials/tech101/readme.md

 > Please read our slide creation guidelines in [the wiki](https://github.com/girldevelopit/gdi-slides-template/wiki).
 Then, delete this banner and add the specifics about your class below.

-# Add Your Course Title Here
+# Tech101: What is the Web?

 Slides and materials are hosted at [http://example.com/](http://example.com/).

 ## Course description

-Use this space for a short description of your course.
-We recommend using the description from your meetup event.
+Thinking about learning to code?
+Wondering how HTML and CSS come together to bring a web page alive?
+Curious about how to become a web developer?
+These questions and more will be answered in Tech 101: What is the Web, a newbie-friendly introduction to the terminology and protocols that power the internet!

+Join us for a very special workshop where we break down terminology and jargon to introduce basic concepts.
+This event is open to everybody – whether you're a non-profit administrator hoping to add pizzazz to your HTML5 newsletters, a Marketing expert looking to talk more shop with your developer audience, or someone who wants to learn more about computing!

+This workshop will be taught by **NAME**, **SHORT BIO**.

+Know someone who's curious about the web?
+Spread the word!

 **Cost:**
+$15.00

+A limited number of scholarships are available for those with a financial hardship.
+To apply, contact us at... *contact info here*

 **Dates:**
+*Fill in date*
 **Location:**

-A limited number of scholarships are available for those with a financial hardship.
-To apply, contact us at...
+*Fill in location*

 ### Prerequisites:

-List any prerequisites for this class, including any previous classes or the equivalent self-study or real-world skills.

-You should have:

-(a) taken Intro or Intermediate HTML/CSS through Girl Develop It, or

-(b) built and managed websites on your own,

-**And also:**

-(a) taken intro to JavaScript through Girl Develop It, or

-(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.
+You only need an interest in learning about the web to attend this course!

 ### Tech requirements:

- - Your laptop (Mac, PC, or Linux are all okay).
- - A modern web browser - either Chrome or Firefox with Firebug installed.
+- Your laptop with a charger and modern web browser (Chrome, Firefox, Safari)

- - A text editor.
-We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+- If you do not have a laptop, please contact the instructor.
+We have a limited number of Chromebooks for students to borrow.

+### Payment:

+Payment is required to attend this workshop.

-### Topics covered:
+### Food:

- - The topics you plan to cover
- - Written in list form
- - Here's another one
+*Fill in food information*